 - If participating in the activity to meet your graduation requirement, review your Academic Department’s Requirements

-Meet with your CEE site supervisor to discuss learning objectives (you must include learning objectives for your experience on Activity Application Form)
+- Meet with your site supervisor to discuss learning objectives (you must include learning objectives for your experience on Activity Application Form)

 Check out this document for help on learning objectives